 Cook the omelet mixture over a low medium heat, flipping once.
 A few toasty brown spots here and there will add to the flavor.
 If you are lucky enough to have a pan whose bottom diameter (like mine), is the same diameter as your tortilla, it helps to form a perfect omelet that won’t require trimming (which is something you always have to do when making a tradition Western Denver on toast).

-The rest of the process is pretty much the same as for making any regular quesadilla… Put one tortilla into the pan and top with cheese.
-Place the omelet on top, add some more cheese, and then top with the remaining tortilla.
+The rest of the process is pretty much the same as for making any regular quesadilla… Put one tortilla into the pan and top with half the cheese.
+Place the omelet on top, add the remaining cheese, and then top with the remaining tortilla.
 Let cook until the bottom layer of cheese has melted and carefully flip the entire assembly to melt the second cheese layer as well.
 By now, the tortillas should be starting to get a bit crispy and nicely browned here and there on the surface.
 Slice into two or four pieces and serve hot.